 vice president of Revolution Partner, an investment bank specializing in mergers

 and acquisitions and private capital advisory for the tech industry.

-This is the first of three podcast installments capturing the group’s full conversation.
+This is the second in a series of three podcast installments capturing the group’s

 About the Robert H. Smith School of Business